liquinlab/elm-smile/docs/coding/configuration.md

   messages
 - `SLACK_WEBHOOK_ERROR_URL` is the url for the Slack Webhook for posting error messages
+- `SLACK_DOCS_WEBHOOK_URL` is the url for the Slack Webhook for posting documentation deployment messages (only needed on the base Smile repo)
 - `EXP_DEPLOY_KEY` is the RSA private key used to access your server via passwordless ssh[^rsakey]